The sad state of crypto custody

 And we certainly do not want them to adopt arbitrary rules to ban a whole category of apps or advertisers because of a few rogue players.
 They need to up their game, learn, follow the space and legit players to prevent or crack down on the attackers with knowledge of what they’re doing.

-The same goes with hardware manufacturers: the recent Meltdown and Spectre debacle just showed how exposed we are and how easy it is, even for the savviest users, to get their passwords and keys stolen.
+The same goes for hardware manufacturers: the recent Meltdown and Spectre debacle just showed how exposed we are and how easy it is, even for the savviest users, to get their passwords and keys stolen.

 You can trust the blockchain, but can you trust yourself?

-Normal human beings are not equipped to deal alone with security and even less with safety.
+Normal human beings are not equipped to deal alone with security, and even less with safety.
 There are reasons banks have been created and why they are still here today.
 It is better to trust a network than to trust yourself.

-Individuals make mistakes, Individuals are the point of failure: Even savvy people can easily make the wrong call about how to keep their private keys or you can end up buying “fake” hardware wallets, your memory could painfully fail you, you may throw your computer by mistake, forgetting your keys on it.
-Sometimes it is more subtle than that, you replace your mobile phone and forgot to migrate your 2FA keys.
+Individuals make mistakes, individuals are the point of failure: Even savvy people can easily make the wrong call about how to keep their private keys or you can end up buying “fake” hardware wallets, your memory could painfully fail you, you may throw away your computer by mistake, forgetting your keys on it.
+Sometimes it is more subtle than that; you replace your mobile phone and forgot to migrate your 2FA keys.

-Some errors can be course corrected, Some cannot.
+Some errors can be course corrected, some cannot.

 Assuming you found a secure solution, how safe do you feel about it?
 How safe do you feel keeping at home significantly more money than you can store in your pocket wallet?
 How would you deal with ransomware, kidnapping?
 How would you act under duress?
 Even if your keys are securely protected, do you feel safe walking in the street or even at home with your crypto keys in your pocket or an app that holds a little virtual fortune?